-Microsoft has announced its decision to invest in data centre infrastructure in New Zealand, strengthening the country’s cloud native opportunities.
+Microsoft has announced its decision to invest in data center infrastructure in New Zealand, strengthening the country's cloud native opportunities.

 Having greater choice for local options enables New Zealand companies to partake in the global trend for multi-cloud, according to Catalyst Cloud, Kiwi cloud solutions provider.

 In fact, according to the April 2020 State of the Cloud report from Flexera, 93% of companies internationally have a multi-cloud strategy, with only 6% using a single public cloud.

 Many Catalyst Cloud clients already use a multi-cloud strategy, according to the company, choosing Catalyst Cloud alongside other public cloud provider.

 This trend is expected to continue in New Zealand.
 According to Catalyst Cloud, having another cloud data center is ‘a step in the right direction' when it comes to protecting New Zealand company's data.

 However, Microsoft faces some challenges, such as the USA's Cloud Act.
 This can be used to force USA headquartered companies to share data with the American government, regardless of where that data is held.